-Any individual may also directly contact the Title IX Coordinator and/or Office of Investigations and Civil Rights Compliance, 541-346-8136.
+Any individual may also directly contact the Title IX Coordinator and/or Office of Investigations and Civil Rights Compliance, 541-346-3123.

 If one of the parties to the incident is a student, you may also report the incident to the Office of the Dean of Students, 541-346-1140.
-Sexual assault, dating violence, domestic violence, stalking and other gendered harassment involving students is a violation of the UO Student Conduct Code.
+Sexual assault, dating violence, domestic violence, stalking and other sex and gender-based harassment involving students is a violation of the UO Student Conduct Code.